Creative work examinations

 Examiners attending a performance or exhibition

-The HDR Adviser will make arrangements and cover costs for the examiners to attend your performance or exhibition.
+The Faculty will make arrangements and cover costs for the examiners to attend your performance or exhibition.
 This may include flights, accommodation and transportation to the location.
 If a guide is required to escort the examiners to the performance, someone from your School will be allocated to meet them.

 Students and supervisors are not permitted to have any contact with the examiners before, during, or after the exhibition or performance under any circumstances.